schellj/scamp-go/README.md

  - [x] ACK packets
    - [ ] Modify when sent based on message token
  - [ ] Nuke `session` code and move to `message` with bidirectional packet streams
+ - [ ] Audit how connections are freed from demux lookup structure

 Important Restructuring